TheGoodlike13/liberty_or_death/README.md

 In LDAP I can see `servicePrinicipalName` entries which are consistent with `sudo samba-tool spn list`.
 So everything *seems* in order.
 It just doesn't work.

+To add to further confusion, I uncover some [#blasphemy](#blasphemy).
+Namely a comment which says you cannot `kinit` with an SPN.
+Even though an answer in the previous question said you could...

+[#more_german_science](#more_german_science) has the issue while using some kind of entirely separate technology called `univention`.
+The solutions seem to involve scripts from this system, which I can't find anywhere.

+I do try to combine SPN and user into one `keytab`:

+    sudo samba-tool domain exportkeytab gpc8.keytab --principal=HTTP/mumkashi.goodlike.eu@GOODLIKE.EU
+    sudo samba-tool domain exportkeytab gpc8.keytab --principal=HTTP/mumkashi.goodlike.eu
+    sudo samba-tool domain exportkeytab gpc8.keytab --principal=mumkashi

+Still same error.

 ## Summary in summary